ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C03_What_is_a_Type.md

 - **Initial Overhead:** Writing annotations means more typing (pun intended).
   It can slow down the speed of writing code, especially for quick scripts or one-off tasks where the overhead might not be worth it.
-  However, many find that for anything beyond small scripts, the time spent adding type hints is paid back in time saved debugging.
+  However, many find that for anything beyond small scripts, the time spent adding type annotations is paid back in time saved debugging.

 - **Learning Curve:** Python's typing system has grown quite rich, with generics, protocols, type variables, etc.
   Using these effectively may require learning new concepts.